platformsh/platformsh-docs/docs/src/guides/laravel/deploy/scheduling.md

         cmd: 'php artisan schedule:run'
 ```

 The [minimum time between cron jobs](../../../configuration/app/app-reference.md#cron-job-timing) being triggered depends on your plan.
 Task scheduling may then be contradicted by the cron minimum frequency.
-Schedules outside the specified cron frequency will be ignored and the related tasks won't be triggered.
+Schedules outside the specified cron frequency are ignored and the related tasks aren't triggered.

 This [blog post](https://platform.sh/blog/of-cicadas-and-cron-jobs/) may help you understand the stakes and harmonize the frequencies so all your scheduled tasks can be effectively triggered.